marcellogalhardo/marcellogalhardo.dev/content/posts/2021/02/30/using-compose-on-android-studio-4-1.md

 draft: false
 ---

 Jetpack Compose hit Beta!
-Many teams are excited to experiment with Compose Beta, but as you might know, since [1.0.0-alpha04](https://developer.android.com/jetpack/androidx/releases/compose-compiler#compiler-1.0.0-alpha04
+Many teams are excited to experiment with Compose, but as you might know, since [1.0.0-alpha04](https://developer.android.com/jetpack/androidx/releases/compose-compiler#compiler-1.0.0-alpha04
 ), the compiler has been refactored to a new group and became incompatible with the current Android Studio (AS) 4.1 stable:

 > Compose Version `1.0.0-alpha04` is only compatible with Android Studio 4.2 Canary 13 and later.